 'Al's working for Dad, and so is Hugo.
 I can't say more than that.
 Official Secrets Act, remember?'

 I nodded.
 James' dad had a job in National security.
 Counter-terrorism, so far as I could remember.
 It was all very secret and mysterious.

 'Al's got a girlfriend; she's called Violet, and they seem to be pretty serious.
 They've been together for years, since Vi was fifteen, in fact.
 Lily's living in Wales, on Anglesea.
 Unlike me, she stuck with … hockey, and she plays for a local team.
-She's just got herself a new boyfriend, Emrys Jones.
-Dad doesn't know about him yet.
-It's going to be fun when he finds out.
+She's just got herself a new boyfriend, Andy Jones.
+He's older than me, and he's got a son who'll be four very soon.
+Mum and Dad don't know about him yet.
+It's going to be fun when Dad finds out.

 We talked for over an hour, about friends and family and what they, and we, were doing.
-James had been through a string of jobs—"drifting", he admitted.
+James had been through a string of jobs—drifting—he admitted.
 But he believed that he had finally found his vocation.
-He was working as a journalist, a serious journalist, he assured me.
-He was investigating a miscarriage of justice, he said.
+He was working as a journalist.
+He thought that he'd finally found something he really wanted to do, he assured me.
 That was when I admitted that I was doing a law degree, and that I hoped to specialise in human rights law.

 I was in mid-flow when one of the café staff cleared the table and began scrubbing it clean despite our presence.

 Looking around, I realised that the place was full.
-There were were no empty tables and we we'd been finished for a while.
-As we weren't eating or drinking; they were trying to tell us that they wanted our table.
+There were no empty tables and we we'd been finished for a while.
+As we weren't eating or drinking; they were trying to tell us that they wanted us to leave.